ParthB21/DUM-E-Printer/JOURNAL-Parth.md

 author: Parth Bhasin
 description: A 5-axis robotic arm that can 3D Print (SCARA 3D printer)
 created_at: 2025-07-02
-total_hrs: 139
+total_hrs: 92
 ---

 # July 1: Brainstorming
 ## Hours Spent: 4
 After multiple options were discussed, me and my partner (Sujay Golla) decided to build a SCARA 3D printer.
 We discussed what features we want our 3D printer to have and looked for inspiration from other 3D Printers.

-A feature I want to include:
-- Info display screen (temperature, progress, etc.)
+A feature I want to include is info display screen (temperature, progress, etc.)

 # July 3: Reading Tutorials
 ## Hours Spent: 10